 Cash is king.
 But joggers, walkers, and cyclists usually don’t have cash on them.
 Let your girl borrow your phone to use your PayPal and Venmo accounts to collect money from her more active customers.
 Even if she never collects any e-payments, a child with a sign that says “We accept Paypal and Venmo” will catch people’s attention and gain her some serious entrepreneurial cred.

 MANAGE THE PROCEEDS

-And if you need a recipe, we included our favorite in the back of The Startup Squad’s first book: juice from 6 lemons, 6 cups of water, and 1 cup of sugar.
+Support your girl’s lemonade stand by posting snapshots online.
+And tag us on Facebook and Instagram!
+We love seeing amazing girlpreneurs and their startups on our feed.
+If your girl needs a recipe, we included our favorite in the back of The Startup Squad (Book #1): juice from 6 lemons, 6 cups of water, and 1 cup of sugar.
 Yum!!